 The Clara Immerwahr Award, launched by UniCat in 2011, is an award for promoting equity and excellence in catalysis research fostering young female scientists at an early stage of their career.
 The award is dedicated to Dr. Clara Immerwahr (1870-1915), who was the first woman in Germany to earn a doctorate in Physical Chemistry in 1900.

 The Clara Immerwahr Award is conferred annually to a young female scientist from Germany or abroad at an early stage of her career (postdoctoral fellow, junior researcher) for outstanding results in Catalysis Research.
 It is associated with a financial support of 15.000 Euro* for a research stay at UniCat and thought to establish close collaborative links with UniCat working groups.

-The Award serves as an excellent exemplar of the promotion of outstanding young female scientists and is another successful measure taken by UniCat aimed at advancing female researchers.
+The Award serves as an excellent example of the promotion of outstanding young female scientists and is another successful measure taken by UniCat aimed at advancing female researchers.

 * The money may only be used for the winning research project as follows:

-- Payment of an allowance to cover the living costs during the stay in UniCat (up to 2,000 € per month).
-In addition to this allowance, the prize or parts thereof may not be used for personal emoluments of the winner.
+- Payment of an allowance to cover the living costs during stays in UniCat (up to 2,000 € per month) incl. reimbursement of travel costs (round-trip ticket).